brgotcher/MARSHA-scripts/README.md

 BasicRoomListTool: fills group block with reservations from room list, but only if all guests have same room type, arrival date, and length of stay

 ExpandedRoomListTool: fills group block with reservations from room list, accepts varying room types, arrival dates and lengths of stay.

+nmq: prevent marriott and 3rd parties from booking through MARSHA for the current day